Meade School Board makes final decision on back-to-school plan

 The board also approved a new route to the Sun Valley neighborhood for the 2020-2021 school year.

-The new route costs $52,021.67 for the year, but allows the district to cancel the route after the first nine weeks if it was no longer necessary.
+The new route will cost $52,021.67 for the year, but allows the district to cancel the route after the first nine weeks if it is no longer necessary.

 In July, the board heard recommendations to change bus routes for the year.
 According to letters from Nancy Crowhurst, the transportation manager for Harlow’s Bus Service that the district contracts, some of those changes wouldn’t be possible.